barbinbrad/carbon/SCHEMA.md

 --     AND entity = 'Sales Order'
 --     AND (get_my_claim('role'::text)) = '"customer"'::jsonb
 --     AND uuid IN (
---         SELECT "customerId" FROM "salesOrder" WHERE "customerId" IN ( --           SELECT "customerId" FROM "customerAccount" WHERE id::uuid = auth.uid()
+--        SELECT id FROM "salesOrder" WHERE "customerId" IN ( --          SELECT "customerId" FROM "salesOrder" WHERE "customerId" IN ( --            SELECT "customerId" FROM "customerAccount" WHERE id::uuid = auth.uid() --          )
 --        )
 --      )
 --   )

 CREATE POLICY "Employees with purchasing_view can search for suppliers and purchase orders" ON "search" FOR SELECT
   USING (coalesce(get_my_claim('purchasing_view')::boolean, false) = true AND entity IN ('Supplier', 'Purchase Order') AND (get_my_claim('role'::text)) = '"employee"'::jsonb);

--- TODO: suppliers should be able to search for their purchase orders -- CREATE POLICY "Suppliers with purchasing_view can search for their own purchase orders" ON "search" --   FOR SELECT
---   USING (
---     coalesce(get_my_claim('purchasing_view')::boolean, false) = true
---     AND entity = 'Purchase Order'
---     AND (get_my_claim('role'::text)) = '"supplier"'::jsonb
---     AND uuid IN (
---         SELECT "supplierId" FROM "purchaseOrder" WHERE "supplierId" IN ( --           SELECT "supplierId" FROM "supplierAccount" WHERE id::uuid = auth.uid()
---         )
---       )
---   )

 CREATE POLICY "Employees with resources_view can search for resources" ON "search" FOR SELECT